zazmarga/py-shop-trip/README.md

 receipt using current time.
 After the shop he arrives home and counts the remaining money.

+The cost of the trip consists of three parts: the fuel cost to get to the shop, cost of all products to buy, the fuel cost to get home.

 For example, let's say now is 2021/01/04 12:33:41:
 ```javascript
  // config.py: